 The Partnership for Strong Communities Research Associates Program engages Black, Indigenous, and People of Color (BIPOC) freelance writers and researchers to produce policy and research materials on housing, community development, and homelessness in Connecticut.
-This opportunity offers the benefit of both competitive compensation and opportunities to publish in local and statewide news outlets and journals, as well as the Partnership’s website.
+This opportunity offers the benefit of both competitive compensation ($25 per hour) and opportunities to publish in local and statewide news outlets and journals, as well as the Partnership’s website.

 What types of content do Research Associates produce?

 Research Associates will produce original research and writing that furthers the Partnership for Strong Communities mission to end homelessness and expand housing opportunity in Connecticut.
 A few examples of possible Research Associates content include:

 - An original research brief on the availability of affordable housing near transit stations.

 - A fact sheet with policy proposals for improving the health of public housing residences.